 - DCED (2015): Measuring Attribution: a practical framework to select appropriate attribution methods, Hans Posthumus Consulting.

 - Case study of the intervention of MDF with Acelda in Timor Leste, illustrating the use of a before and after with opinion method.

 - Case study of Samarth-NMDP intervention in the ginger sector in Nepal, illustrating the use of a quasi-experimental method.

 - Case Study of Propcom Mai-Karfi (PM) intervention in the tractor market in Nigeria, illustrating the use of comparison groups.

 - Case Study of the Alliances Lesser Caucasus Programme (ALCP) in Georgia, illustrating how a single impact assessment could assess attribution for multiple interventions.

-- Practical Guidelines for Implementing the DCED Standard: Estimating Attributable Change.
+- Practical Guidelines for Implementing the DCED Standard: Measuring Attributable Change.

 Session 2, 11:00 – 12:30